Malick Diouf

-Maodo Malick Diouf (born 25 February 1999) is a Senegalese basketball player.
+Maodo Malick Diouf (born 25 February 1999) is a Senegalese-born naturalized Filipino basketball player for the Abra Weavers in the East Asia Super League (EASL).

 Education

 Diouf studied in the Philippines.
 He first attended the Centro Escolar University (CEU) before moving to the University of the Philippines Diliman in 2020.

 Career

 College

 Malick Diouf played for the CEU Scorpions.
 The team won the 2019 National Capital Region Athletic Association.
 The CEU Scorpions also played at the 2019 PBA D-League Aspirants' Cup where it finished as runners-up.

 Diouf played for the UP Fighting Maroons at the basketball championship of the University Athletic Association of the Philippines (UAAP).
 He helped UP win the Season 84 in 2022 and was named finals MVP.
 He also was named season MVP for Season 85 but his school lost to Ateneo in that run's finals.

-UP lost again in the final to De La Salle in Season 86 but Diouf was named to the Mythical Team.
-He incurred an injury right wrist during his last playing year undergoing a surgery in December 2023.
+UP lost again in the finals to De La Salle in Season 86, though Diouf was named to the Mythical Team.
+He incurred an injury to his right wrist during his last playing year, and underwent surgery in December 2023.